mvchalupnik/spdc-simulator/README.md

 Basics
 - Fig out parallelization
 - fig out axes tick labels- check this
-- Fix conditional probability plot
+- Fix conditional probability plot (check scaling)

 Extras
-- Type II noncollinear
 - Plot total output power as a function of theta_p and other params
 - Make plot of sinc function with +/- Big omega